U.S. Taxation of India Income

 When it comes to India specifically, there are many similar facts, circumstances, fears and concerns common amongst many of different clients.

 Therefore, we would like to do our best to educate you on some of the basics that you should be aware when it comes to India income and accounts in US tax and offshore reporting laws.

 India Income & U.S. Taxation

 Offshore Tax Compliance is complex.
 Moreover, Indian Tax Law is different than US tax law and usually the U.S. treats India income as “presently taxable.”
-That is true, even if it is in a Foreign Mutual Fund which is distributed and immediately re-invested, a PPF which has not reached maturity, or a Fixed Deposit accruing (but not distributing) income.
+That is true, even if it is in a Foreign Mutual Fund which is distributed to your bank account and immediately re-invested, a PPF which has not reached maturity, or a Fixed Deposit accruing (but not distributing) income.

 Unfortunately, oftentimes it does not become apparent to individuals from India that they must report foreign accounts and pay tax on foreign income until they have been living in the United States for many years and filings returns incorrectly (aka failing to file in accordance with the IRS’ significant international tax and reporting requirements).

 U.S Person Status

 The term U.S. person is often confused with term U.S. Citizen.
 While U.S. citizen is a very specific identity/definition, a US person is much more broad and encompassing.

 You do not have to be a US citizen to qualify as a US person.
 Moreover, you did not even have to be a Legal Permanent Resident/Green-Card Holder either.
 Rather, all you have to do is meet the IRS Substantial Presence Test (SPT) — which is typical for H1-B, and L-1 visa holders who reside in the U.S. full-time.